kabartsjc/disaster_project/METHODOLOGY.md

 **The group leader must submit a Word doc file containing the full names of the group members, the leader, and the theme name until week 4 in Canvas**.

+**Each group must create a GitHub repository to store the project files.
+The instructors will use the repository to grade the individuals based on how much each member contributes to the final artifacts.**

 ### 😎 The Task Description